 Channel Square Apartments provided a unique opportunity for the joint venture to preserve and expand affordable housing within a truly mixed-income community located in a rapidly redeveloping neighborhood.
 The development team, working in close cooperation with the tenant association, developed a plan that integrated innovative, sustainable design principles, emphasized resident health and wellbeing, and acknowledged the existing and evolving community fabric of the neighborhood.
-The venture’s vision was well aligned with the District’s priorities for expanding housing options in walkable, transit-oriented neighborhoods with excellent access to services and amenities.
+The venture’s vision aligned well with the District’s priorities for expanding housing options in walkable, transit-oriented neighborhoods with excellent access to services and amenities.

 The property is located across the street from Fort McNair, two blocks from the Waterfront Metro Station, and less than one mile from the Nationals Stadium at the Navy Yard.
 The building was designed by Harry Weese, a notable American architect who designed the District’s Metro system and the original Arena Stage.
-Channel Square offers studios, one, two and three bedrooms apartments with beautiful views, as well as four rows of townhomes with two and four bedrooms with patios.
+Channel Square offers studios, one, two and three bedroom apartments with beautiful views, as well as four rows of townhomes with two and four bedrooms with patios.
 There are many families still living at Channel Square who were the first to occupy the building when it was originally built in 1968, utilizing HUD Section 236 financing.

 Channel Square Apartments won The 2018 Excellence Housing from ULI Washington.
 Click here to see the video: https://vimeo.com/265048099

-Live at: channelsquareapts.com
+Live at: www.channelsquareapts.com